zbmed/Pre2Pub/README.md

-## Pre2Pub: An algorithm for tracking the path from preprint to journal in times of an infodemic
+## Pre2Pub: An algorithm for tracking the path from preprint to journal

 This repo contains an algorithm that, given the Digital Object Identifier (DOI) of a preprint, searches the corresponding journal article in three different sources: